SAGSA/SystemInfo/README.md

 $ErrorResult-contains computers that have errors.
 ## Module Installation
-If you use powershell v5 or later, run powershell command Install-Module -Name Systeminfo, else
+If you use powershell v5 or later, run powershell command Install-Module -Name Systeminfo -Scope CurrentUser, else
 1. Find your PSModule paths by running $env:PSModulePath.Split(";") in a Powershell prompt
 2. Copy the folder SystemInfo to any one of these paths